Printz v. United States

 Facts

-Congress enacted the Brady Handgun Violence Prevention Act (Brady Act) in 1993 as an amendment to its Gun Control Act of 1968.
+Congress enacted the Brady Handgun Violence Prevention Act (Brady Act) in 1993 as an amendment to the Gun Control Act of 1968.
 The Brady Act was a federal gun-control provision that required the United States attorney general to implement a nationwide handgun background-check system.
-While moving towards a national system, in the interim, state and local officials were required to conduct background checks of prospective firearm purchasers.
+In the interim, while a national system was being developed, the Brady Act required state and local officials to conduct background checks on prospective firearm purchasers.
 Under the Brady Act, sellers of firearms would report sales to their county chief law-enforcement officers (CLEOs).
 The CLEOs would then conduct background checks and confirm the lawfulness of the sales.
 Printz and Mack (plaintiffs) were CLEOs in Montana and Arizona, respectively.
-Printz brought suit in federal district court against the United States government alleging that the Brady Act was an unconstitutional exercise of congressional power because it compelled state officers to participate in federal service.
-The district court held that the provision of the Brady Act requiring CLEOs to perform background checks was unconstitutional but held that this provision could be separated from the rest of the act, leaving a constitutional, voluntary background-check system in place.
-The United States Court of Appeals for the Ninth Circuit reversed, holding that none of the Brady Act’s interim provisions were constitutional.
+They separately brought suit in federal district court against the United States government, alleging that the Brady Act was an unconstitutional exercise of congressional power because it compelled state officers to participate in federal service.
+The district courts held that the provision of the Brady Act mandating that CLEOs perform background checks was unconstitutional.
+However, they held that the background-check provision could be severed from the rest of the act, leaving a voluntary, nonmandatory local background-check system constitutionally in place.
+The Ninth Circuit consolidated the cases and reversed in part, holding that the entirety of the Brady Act was constitutional, including the provision requiring CLEOs to perform background checks.
 The Supreme Court granted certiorari.

 Rule of Law